pypa/pip/docs/html/topics/dependency-resolution.md

 pip starts by picking the most recent version of `tea` and get the list of dependencies of that version of `tea`.
 It will then repeat the process for those packages, picking the most recent version of `spoon` and then `cup`.
-Now, pip notices that the version of `cup` is has chosen is not compatible with the version of `spoon` it has chosen.
+Now, pip notices that the version of `cup` it has chosen is not compatible with the version of `spoon` it has chosen.
 Thus, pip will "go back" (backtrack) and try to use another version of `cup`.
 If it is successful, it will continue onto the next package (like `sugar`).
 Otherwise, it will continue to backtrack on `cup`